atmay/DIYGrammar/README.md

 I discovered many useful aspects and patterns which helped me to understand and therefor use Python better.

-In this repo I saved some tasks we were given during the course and important theoretical points.
+In this repo I saved some tasks we were given during the course and accumulated important theoretical points, links to videos and resources that helped me.
 I hope that you will find it useful.

 **✨ Enjoy ✨**